I, Lovett

 I, Lovett is a BBC television sitcom written by Norman Lovett and Ian Pattison.
-Seven episodes were broadcast, a pilot in 1989 and a six-episode series in 1993.
+Seven episodes were broadcast, a pilot on 9 June 1989 and a six-episode series between 24 March and 28 April 1993.

 Plot

 The series stars Norman Lovett playing a version of himself who is an inventor living in a world of surrealism with his talking dog, voiced by Geoffrey Hughes; a spider, voiced by Mary Riggans; and inanimate objects.

 Production

 In 1989 a one-off pilot episode was made for the anthology series Comic Asides, the BBC commissioned a full series which was broadcast four years later in 1993.
-In total seven episodes were made each one was shown on BBC2, directed by Ron Bain and produced by Colin Gilbert.
+In total of seven episodes were made each one was shown on BBC2, directed by Ron Bain and produced by Colin Gilbert.